riechert-arthur/retrieval-practice-app/README.md

 # Retrieval Practice App
 A CRUD app to allow users to track their learning and apply ideas from experimental psychology to their learning process.
-This appis focused around the idea of desirable difficulties.
+This app is focused around the idea of desirable difficulties.

 ## Technologies
 - Typescript